 The Challenge of Learning: The Future of Education

 9 December 2020

-For the first time the Nobel Week Dialogue will be open to all as we bring Nobel Laureates and experts together online to discuss the challenge of learning.
+For the first time the Nobel Week Dialogue was open to all as we brought Nobel Laureates and experts together online to discuss the challenge of learning.

-Join us online as we place the spotlight on learning, and explore how education can help create a better future: the future we want.
+Our audience joined us online as we placed the spotlight on learning, and explored how education can help create a better future: the future we want.

 From the role of technology to the question of what we ought to know in order to meet the global challenges ahead, the themes discussed at the dialogue underpin our future.
 What works, what doesn’t, and what are the benefits and pitfalls of our new, digital world and learning at a distance?
 With billions lacking the resources or time to access such education, will technology truly deliver equality of opportunity?

-The Nobel Week Dialogue will, as always, be a true meeting of science and society, bringing together an intergenerational group of participants from a range of geographies and backgrounds to discuss how best to shape the future of learning.
+The Nobel Week Dialogue was, as always, a true meeting of science and society, bringing together an intergenerational group of participants from a range of geographies and backgrounds to discuss how best to shape the future of learning.

 University professor and Chemistry Laureate Bernard Feringa is a firm believer that all children have a talent, it just needs to be found and encouraged.
 We spoke to him about how important that encouragement can be.

 Ahead of the 2020 Nobel Week Dialogue we spoke to Donna Strickland about the challenge of learning physics – and why she thinks it’s so important to maintain an element of wonder when doing science.